Interstate 405 (Washington): Early highways

 The East Pacific Highway Association, formed to plan a major highway to the east of US 99 from Tenino to the Canadian border, lobbied the state legislature for funding to complete the 25 mi link between Renton and Woodinville.
 The state government approved plans for the Eastside highway in 1952 as part of its limited-access highway network and allocated funds to begin acquisition of right-of-way along the corridor.
-The federal Bureau of Public Roads included the Eastside bypass of Seattle in its 1955 recommendation for a national system of Interstate routes.
+The federal Bureau of Public Roads included the Eastside bypass of Seattle in its 1955 recommendation for a national system of Interstate routes; it would generally follow SSH 1L and SSH 2A to northern Kirkland before turning northwest near Bothell on a new route to the already-planned Seattle–Everett freeway (now I-5).
 The system was approved by the signing of the Federal Aid Highway Act of 1956, which included funds for upgrading SSH 2A into a freeway.
 The highway, also known as the Renton Freeway, would follow the new SSH 2A roadway and include a new connection to Lynnwood.

 Construction of a new alignment for SSH 2A began in 1953; the section between Bellevue and Kirkland was completed in October 1956 after two years of construction that was slowed by difficult soil conditions.
 The former alignment on Lake Washington Boulevard and Market Street through Kirkland was transferred to the city government.
 SSH 2A and the eastern portion of SSH 1L were replaced in 1957 by the Renton branch of PSH 1, created to consolidate the bypass into a single numbered highway.
 In 1957, the Washington State Highway Commission approved accelerated plans to build new two-lane sections of the future freeway corridor that would be designed to accommodate later expansions to four lanes with limited access to adhere to Interstate standards.
 By the end of the year, the new highway had been extended 3.3 mi north to Juanita and the southern outskirts of Woodinville.